 2020, Mr. Salton holds the position of Chief Executive Officer of Virility Medical, a startup company developing consumer medical devices.
 Prior to that, for 10 years he served as the CEO of Dentack Implants, a medical device company in the dental field.
-Mr. Salton also served as CEO of DCL Technologies Ltd., an investment company, and Deputy General Manager of Leumi Partners, a leading Israeli Investment Bank.
+Mr. Salton also served as CEO of DCL Technologies Ltd., an investment company, and Deputy General Manager of Leumi Partners, a leading Israeli

+Investment Bank.
 Mr. Salton also served as CEO of several private biotech and healthcare companies, and as board member of several publicly traded companies.
 He currently serves as an independent director of InterCure Ltd. (TASE, TSX: INCR) and ARAN Ltd. (TASE: ARAN).
 David Salton holds a B.Sc., Economics & Management degree from Technion - Israel Institute of Technology, Faculty of Industrial Engineering & Management.
 Nationality: Israel.

-The following member of the Board of Directors of SHL has served as a non-executive Director for part of the year under review, and is no longer a member of the Board of Directors of SHL as of December 31, 2021:
+The following member of the Board of Directors of SHL has joined as a non-executive Active co-Chairman for part of the year under review: